 - Field guides (optional)

 Lab days consist of insect identification (using classical taxonomy), uploading their specimen info into the Barcode Project Sample Database and DNA extraction.
 DNA products will be stored with MBHI.
-Participants will choose one lab day to participate in, preferably immediately following their chosen field day (however, if schedules conflict, they may choose to attend a different lab).
-Participants may bring their own lunch or leave MNHC to have lunch.

-- Saturday, July 22nd, 9:00 AM – 3:00 PM
+- Time: 9:00 AM – 3:00 PM (with an hour break for lunch)

-- Saturday, August 26th, 9:00 AM – 3:00 PM
+- Time: 9:00 AM – 3:00 PM (with an hour break for lunch)

 By the end of the project, participants will: